tasmota/docs/docs/Displays.md

 - Display and Render class - ~12k

-## universal Display Driver
+## Universal Display Driver

-Driver 17 is a universal display driver for most pixel driven displays. it supports I2C and hardware and software SPI (3 or 4 wire) The driver is enabled by compiling with #define USE_UNIVERSAL_DISPLAY and selecting GPIO Option A3 on any pin. the display is defined by a descriptor file which may be provided with 3 methods:
+Universal Display Driver or uDisplay is a way to define your display settings using a simple text file and easily add it to Tasmota. uDisplay is `DisplayModel 17`.
+It supports I2C and hardware or software SPI (3 or 4 wire).

+The driver is enabled by compiling with `#define USE_UNIVERSAL_DISPLAY` and setting an unused GPIO to `Option A3`.

+### Descriptor File
+The display itself is defined by a descriptor file.
+Many display descriptor files are included in Tasmota GitHub in [`tasmota/displaydesc`](https://github.com/arendst/Tasmota/tree/development/tasmota/displaydesc) folder

+which may be provided by any of the following methods:

-1. a file which must be present in the flash file system ("display.ini"), prefered option
+1. A `display.ini` file present in the flash file system. ***preferred option***
-2. a special section in scripter >d
-3. rule buffer 3
+2. A special `>d` section in scripting.
+Copy the file to the `>d` script section and place a `->displayreinit` cmd into `>B` section
+3. Copy the descriptor to `Rule 3` but **do not** enable it (descriptor may not contain ANY spaces in this mode)
-4. a flash section in driver 17 (const char)
+4. Compile the descriptor into the binary in a section in `user_config_override.h` under driver 17 (const char)

-options 2-4 work also on 1M devices
+Options 2 and 4 work well for 1M flash devices.

 Descriptor text file has the following elements:

 `:H`

-header line describes the main features of the display (comma seperated, no spaces allowed)
+Header line describes the main features of the display (comma seperated, no spaces allowed)

 1. name
 2. x size in pixels